krateoplatformops/azuredevops-provider-kog-chart/docs/migration_guide.md

 Note that the `pipelineRef` fields have been replaced with `id`, which are the ID of the pipelines to authorize for the resource.

-An example of how to use the `lookup` function to retrieve the project ID and pipeline ID dynamically is shown below.
+An example of how to use the `lookup` function to retrieve the project ID, environment ID and pipeline ID dynamically is shown below.
 In this case the context is a Helm chart, so the `lookup` function is used to retrieve the `TeamProject`, `Environment` and `Pipeline` resources by their names and namespace, and then the project ID, environment ID, and pipeline ID are accessed from the status of those resources.

 ```yaml